GamerDave74/Random_Magic_Item/README.md

 All tables are CSV if you change anything be sure that there are no gaps or overlaps to the dice rolling.

- Symbol Rules Breakdown
-Each enhancement symbol in an item name triggers a specific behavior:

 Symbol	Meaning	Action Taken
 *	Reroll	Reroll on the same source table and combine the result
 #	Enchanted Enhancement	Roll on the EE table and apply the result